State | Area | Miles Closed | Description | Detour | More Info |

 Are you planning to hike the Pacific Northwest Trail?
 Sign up to get important email updates from PNTA about wildfires, trail closures and other events that could affect your trip.

-Seasonal Statement — Between late September and June seasonal closures of suspension bridges and mountain roads may affect your visit.
+Between late September and May-June seasonal closures of suspension bridges and mountain roads may affect your visit.
 Always check road, weather, and avalanche conditions before you go.
 Check current trail conditions here.

 Contact Us